geoblacklight/geoblacklight_sidecar_images/README.md

 #### Harvest an individual image

-Let's you add images one document id at a time.
+Allows you to add images one document id at a time.

 ```bash
 rake gblsci:images:harvest_doc_id['stanford-cz128vq0535']